 Family Group Conferences

-We are committed to keeping children and young people connected to their families – and to families being central to decision making.
+We are committed to keeping children and young people connected to their families.
+Families are central to decision-making.
 We aim to work with relatives to gain the best outcomes for children and young people.

 Having a Family Group Conference

-• if a social worker is worried about a child being safe, and they want to seek the help of the wider family who may be able to provide practical and emotional support
+- if they are worried about a child being safe, and they want to seek the help of the wider family who may be able to provide practical and emotional support

-An Family Group Conference is voluntary and starts with the promise that all relevant family and friends are invited to take part, especially the child or young person, if it is safe to do so.
+A Family Group Conference is voluntary.
+It starts with the promise that all relevant family and friends are invited to take part.
+This includes the child or young person, if it is safe.
 An advocate may support them to do this.

 Before the Family Group Conference